nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 }
 ```

-In the example above when `AppService.getRoot` is called, `'AppService: My name is getRoot'` will be logged to the console.
+In the example above when `AppService#getRoot` is called, `"AppService: My name is getRoot"` will be logged to the console.

 #### Performance